 It has six new charting options: Treeman/Sunburst, Waterfall, Histogram, Pareto or Box, and Whisker.
 You can access these charts by clicking on Insert > Insert Chart.
 You can also click on Recommended Charts > All Charts to view all the new charting options.

 Do you work across platforms of the Office?
-If you do, then this is the feature you need to look out for.
-Rather than switching apps in between, Microsoft offers you an option to share documents within an office, in different programs.
+If you do, this is the feature you must look out for.
+Rather than switching apps in between, Microsoft allows you to share documents within an office in different programs.

-If you want to share documents with different people, you can simply ‘co-author’ them.
+You can’ co-author’ documents to share them with different people.
 Or you can share them while chatting on Skype, which is all Office integrated.

 “People often start and end their work in Office, but there is often a messy middle that involves a lot of discussions – in person, phone or via various tools -as well as multiple (sometimes conflicting) inputs,” Microsoft’s head of Office Kirk Koenigsbauer said, and I agree.
-This was an important point that needed to be added in order for Office to give more to its users.
+It was an important point that needed to be added for Office to give more to its users.

-I cannot tell you how many times I have had to rummage through my purse to input critical data while working on an important project just because I was too wary of saving my personal data on a computer.
+I cannot tell you how often I have had to rummage through my purse to input critical data while working on an important project because I was too wary of saving my data on a computer.
 Well, no more.

-This is originally a feature that was found in Outlook and was much loved by all.
-Microsoft geniuses have taken a definite step forward and gone ahead and introduced Data Loss Protection or DLP in Excel 2016 as well.
-Data Loss Protection enables real-time scan of content that is based on a set of predefined policies for sensitive data.
+Microsoft geniuses have taken a definite step forward and introduced Data Loss Protection or DLP in Excel 2016.
+Data Loss Protection enables a real-time scan of content that is based on a set of predefined policies for sensitive data.
+It is originally a feature that was found in Outlook and was much loved by all.

-Excel is one programme that can get a little difficult to navigate.
+Excel is one program that can be difficult to navigate.
 Its previous versions housed a personal assistant called Clippy, which wasn’t of any real help though cute.
-Microsoft has promised its users of delivering a smart ‘assistant’ which is fresh, new and improved beyond recognition.
+Microsoft has promised its users to deliver a smart ‘assistant’ which is fresh, new, and improved beyond recognition.

 They have called this the ‘Tell Me’ feature.
-This feature allows you to search for excel 2016 functions that you may not be able to find.
+This feature allows you to search for Excel 2016 functions that you may not be able to find.
 This feature provides you with a large number of menus which are more useful than a single menu.
-Meanwhile, the ‘Smart Look Up’ feature allows its user to select a word or a phrase from the typed data and allows you to ‘look it up.
+Meanwhile, the ‘Smart Look Up’ feature allows users to select a word or phrase from the typed data and will enable them to ‘look it up.

-While the older version of this feature enabled you to look up a word in the inbuilt dictionary or redirected you to the Internet, this new feature brings extra information and related imaged into the sidebar without ever leaving the programme.
+While the older version of this feature enabled you to look up a word in the inbuilt dictionary or redirect you to the Internet, this new feature brings extra information and related images into the sidebar without ever leaving the program.